Our 7 Most Shared Posts of 2012 (and What They Say About the Latest Recruiting Obsessions)

 It’s been a busy year on the LinkedIn talent blog.
 Here are our most talked-about blog posts of 2012, as measured by number of shares through December 13th:

-employer branding leaders: Unilever (901 shares)
+1. Secrets of employer branding leaders: Unilever (901 shares)

 Paul Maxin shares useful insights on how a leading organization approaches the branding opportunity, hand in hand with employees

 2. How CEO Marc Benioff turned salesforce.com employees into brand ambassadors (765 shares)

 How simple, effective use of status updates drove employee referrals to fuel a hiring frenzy